leonaekina/alx-higher_level_programming/0x05-python-exceptions/README.md

 At the end of this project, I was able to solve these questions:

-What’s the difference between errors and exceptions What are exceptions and how to use them
+1. What’s the difference between errors and exceptions 2 .What are exceptions and how to use them
-When do we need to use exceptions
+3. When do we need to use exceptions
-How to correctly handle an exception
+4. How to correctly handle an exception
-What’s the purpose of catching exceptions
+5. What’s the purpose of catching exceptions
-How to raise a builtin exception
+6. How to raise a builtin exception
-When do we need to implement a clean-up action after an exception
+7. When do we need to implement a clean-up action after an exception